ccb-hms/scDiagnostics/README.md

 # Usage

-You may browse the [**scDiagnostics website**](https://ccb-hms.github.io/scDiagnostics/) website for an overview of the functionality of the package.
-The individual documentation of each available function in `scDiagnostics`, which includes usage details and executable examples, is available in the [**reference tab**](https://ccb-hms.github.io/scDiagnostics/reference/index.html).
+See the [**scDiagnostics website**](https://ccb-hms.github.io/scDiagnostics/) for an overview of the functionality of the package.
+The individual documentation of each available function incl. usage details and executable examples is available in the [**reference tab**](https://ccb-hms.github.io/scDiagnostics/reference/index.html).

 ## Key Features

-To get an overview of the main functionality of the scDiagnostics package, refer to the [**Getting Started with scDiagnostics**](https://ccb-hms.github.io/scDiagnostics/articles/scDiagnostics.html) vignette.
-The links below direct you to vignettes that explore functions organized around a common theme or purpose, highlighting how they interact or complement each other in specific contexts.
+See the [**Getting Started with scDiagnostics**](https://ccb-hms.github.io/scDiagnostics/articles/scDiagnostics.html) vignette for an overview of the main functionality of the package.
+As listed below, additional vignettes are available for specific diagnostic tasks.

 -   [**Visualization of Cell Type Annotations**](https://ccb-hms.github.io/scDiagnostics/articles/VisualizationTools.html): Illustrates the distributions of cell type annotations of the query and reference dataset, allowing the user to identify potential differences in the cell type composition between datasets.